tasmota/docs/docs/Zigbee.md

 |`PowerSource`|`true` = the device is connected to a power source<BR>`false` = the device runs on battery|
 |`ReceiveWhenIdle`|`true` = the device can receive commands when idle<BR>`false` = the device is not listening.
 Commands should be sent when the device reconnects and is idle|
 |`Security`|Security capability (meaning unknown, to be determined)|

+## Advanced topic: Zigbee plugin Definition File

+From the start, Z2T design was to stick to a low-level view and provide higher level (named) attributes only for a limited set of mostly seen attributes.
+This raised difficulties and frustration for users with specific devices that use rare attributes, or devices that use non-standard attributes (like Tuya zigbee devices).

+We are now providing a (**Zigbee Device plugin**)[#advanced-topic-zigbee-device-plugin] mechanisms, using simple text files.
+These files specify mapping on a per-device type basis.
+The goal is to fill most of the gap with Zigbee2MQTT (provided that you write the device plugin files).
+The lightweight nature of plugins permits to load only the plugins required by the devices used, and does not require a sowftare update for new devices.

+### How does it work?

+You simply copy device plugin files (externsion `*.zb`) in the file system and they are **automatically loaded at start**.

+During troubleshooting, you can dynamically load new files with `ZbLoad <file>.zb` or unload definitions with `ZbUnload <file>.zb`.
+When you reload a file with the same name, it is first unloaded.

+At Zigbee start, all files with `*.zb` suffix are loaded into memory.
+Be careful of not saturating memory, especially on ESP8266.

 ## Pairing Devices